 Upon running this app, the Google home screen appears, as follows.

-3. Scroll down the home screen until you see the Browse All link, as shown next.
+3. Locate the Browse All link.
+Scroll down the home screen until you see the Browse All link, as shown next.

 4. Tap the Browse All link at the bottom of the Google Home screen, circled in purple in the previous picture.
 The What Can You Do? screen then appears.
 On that screen, we’ve scrolled down the page until we found the Control The Home entry, as circled in purple.